cahyod/kobedork-app/INSTALLATION.md

 3. Check the terminal output for specific error messages
 4. Refer to the README.md for additional information

-For additional support, you may want to check the project repository for issues or reach out to the development team.
+For additional support, see [SUPPORT.md](SUPPORT.md).

+## Contributing

+If you'd like to contribute to the project, see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+---
+*For questions or support, contact us at cahyod@yahoo.co.id*